wzhengsen/libsodium_random/README.md

 }
 ```

-# About RNG data file
+# About RNG data file and prebuilt library

-A set of pre-generated rng.zip files is provided in the root directory.
+A set of pre-generated rng.zip files and libraries is provided in the ./prebuilt directory.
-If you need to regenerate rng data for verification, go to: [How to build and run and test](#how-to-build-and-run-and-test)
+If you need to regenerate rng data or libraries for verification, go to: [How to build and run and test](#how-to-build-and-run-and-test)

 # How to install git / cmake / other dependencies